 4. Don't be afraid to ask relevant (or even irrelevant) questions when policy shopping.
 If something is tinging on your brain, then ask.
 Make sure you understand the specifics of what is covered and what is not.
 For instance, are you covered against tsunami damages for your trip to Indonesia?
 Seriously, you need to know, or why bother insuring your trip at all?

 5. If you are going to be traveling with a considerable amount of assets, like expensive electronic equipment or jewelry, then it may be the least expensive option to add a floater on your homeowner's policy.
 You can get the extra coverage you need customized to your needs.
 And obtaining it through the insurer you are already established in business with will most likely save you some cash.

-6. One of the most potentially advantageous benefits of traveler's insurance is the emergency evacuation coverage.
+6. One of the most potentially advantageous benefits of traveler's insurance is emergency evacuation coverage.
 Yes, it is unlikely you will need it, but if you do, it could save you tens of thousands of dollars.
 Especially if you are someone who adventures a lot, this coverage is almost a necessity.
 It is inexpensive to purchase in most cases, and you will be taking a serious hit if you are to need and not have it in place.

 Like all types of insurance, traveler insurance is a gamble.
 Insurance coverage has a double-sided nature: if you have it and don't end up needing to use it, you're left a bit voided.
-But if you do not have coverage, and need it all the sudden, then you'll be smacking yourself in the forehead, repetitively.
+But if you do not have coverage, and need it all a sudden, then you'll be smacking yourself in the forehead, repetitively.
 Take your time.
 Research the available plans.
 Don't pay for coverage that you don't need to – and don't travel without having some type of coverage in place.